kiva/ssi-wizard-sdk/standalone/README.md

 ```

 Kiva has created both Spanish and English translations because there is native fluency in both languages within Kiva Protocol.
 We welcome any additional help!

+## Agents

+If you want to use QR codes to issue or verify your credentials, we have handy UI components to handle that transaction for you.
+Unfortunately, SSIrius won't know in advance what network calls you'll need to make in order to process the transaction, and it definitely won't know what to make of the responses to those network calls.

+Fortunately, we have written a classed called `BaseAgent` which is designed with these specific problems in mind.
+The actual steps that you need to follow to issue or verify a credential don't change that much, no matter what network you're using, and `BaseAgent` has abstracted those steps.

+1. Invite another party to connect
+2. Wait until that party accepts your invitation
+3. Offer a credential, or send a verification request
+4. Wait to see if the credential was accepted/issued, or whether the proof request was satisfied

+For a more in-depth look at how we've abstracted this - and to see how you can create your OWN Agent - take a look [in the `agents` directory](https://github.com/kiva/ssi-wizard-sdk/tree/main/standalone/src/agents).